awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 ## Use the Check Hours of Operation block<a name="use-check-hours-of-operation-block"></a>

-At the start of your contact flows, use the [Check Hours of Operation](check-hours-of-operation.md) block to determine whether your contact center is open, and to branch accordingly\.
+At the start of your contact flows, use the [Check hours of operation](check-hours-of-operation.md) block to determine whether your contact center is open, and to branch accordingly\.